| SSHD_CONFIG(5) | File Formats Manual | SSHD_CONFIG(5) |

 Note that this timeout starts when the client connection completes user authentication but before the client has an opportunity to open any channels.
 Caution should be used when using short timeout values, as they may not provide sufficient time for the client to request and open its channels before terminating the connection.

-is to never expire
+The default none is to never expire

 connections for having no open channels.
 This option may be useful in

-conjunction with ChannelTimeout
+conjunction with ChannelTimeout.

-If this option is set to no
+UseDNSIf this option is set to no (the

 default) then only addresses and not host names may be used in